backdrop-contrib/date_ical/README.txt

 This module allows users to export iCal feeds using Views, and import iCal feeds from other sites using Feeds.
-Any entity that contains a Date field can act as the source of events for an iCal feed.
+Any entity that contains a Date field can act as the source/target to export/import an iCal feed.

 ===============================================================================
 INSTALLATION